isomerpages/imda-pixel/_connect-with-us/FAQ.md

 #### 2. How can I tap on PIXEL's resources?

-You may be keen to showcase your products or tap on PIXEL’s facilities (e.g. 5G Lab, ARVR Lab, Prototyping, UIUX Lab) or our panel of consultants to better understand your users, improve your products or improve your pitch to investors, or even just have a space to co-work.
+You may be keen to tap on PIXEL’s facilities (e.g. 5G Lab, ARVR Lab, Prototyping, UIUX Lab) or our panel of consultants to better understand your users, improve your products, please fill up the the enquiry form  [here](https://form.gov.sg/5f9a4b40b4e12c0011d5e0a5).

-Please fill up the the enquiry form  here.
+If you are looking to showcase your products or looking for a space to co-work, please fill up the enquiry form [here](https://form.gov.sg/6347a3c39854900012674f4d).

 ##### 2. Is the space available for rent of lease?